doombubbles/bg3-mods/README.md

 **Hat of Uninhibited Kushigo** - Effect can now stack additively for multiple turns, but you lose stacks when taking damage.

+**Headband of Intellect** - Unobtainable 19 INT version can now be created by combining the normal Warped Headband of Intellect with Enriched Infernal Iron

+**Training Shield** - Can be used without Shield Proficiency

 **Markoheshkir**

 - Added "Force to be Reckoned With" attunement to Force damage